OpenNebula/docs/source/management_and_operations/vm_management/fireedge_sunstone.rst

 Defining a New View
 --------------------------------------------------------------------------------

-The views definitions are placed in the "/etc/one/fireedge/sunstone/" directory.
+The views definitions are placed in ``/etc/one/fireedge/sunstone/`` directory.
 Each view is defined by a folder (named as the view) with the needed configuration files inside.

 .. code::